Linux server hardening and best practices

 9. Create backups (and test!)

-Regularly make a backup of system data.
-This can prevent data loss.
-Even more important, test your backups.
+Regularly make a backup of system configuration and its data.
+This can prevent data loss and help restoring systems after a disaster.
+Even more important, perform a restore and test those backups.
 Having a backup is nice, but it is the restore that really counts!

 10. Perform system auditing